 The explanation is simple: The alcohol industry lobbies like no other.
 Every year, the alcohol industry spends $1 to $2 billion trying to convince people that drinking is fun, cool, normal, and, most importantly, harmless.
 While drinking can be relatively harmless for some, it can be devastating and even fatal for others.

-Alcohol lowers inhibitions, which can make it a great catalyst for socialization and making friends.
+Alcohol lowers inhibitions, making it an excellent catalyst for socialization and making friends.
 Unfortunately, it can also be a great catalyst for making a complete and utter fool out of yourself.
 Anyone who has overindulged in booze on Saturday has probably made an apology or two on Sunday.

 People like to say that drunk words are sober thoughts.
 This old adage implies that the things people say when they’re drunk, however crass, rude, or vile, are indicative of their actual thoughts and feelings.

 Is it true?
 Does alcohol act as a kind of truth serum?
 The reality is that it’s not quite that simple.
 While alcohol can cause people to blurt out things they believe but would normally repress, sometimes drunk talk is just nonsense.

 Here’s an overview of what experts know about the short- and long-term effects of consuming alcohol:

 Short-Term Effects of Drinking Alcohol

-Inhibitions refer to inner impediments to free activity; in other words, they’re filters, and they’re a necessary part of a functioning society.
+Inhibitions refer to inner impediments to free activity; in other words, they’re filters and a necessary part of a functioning society.
 If everyone ran around doing and saying the first thing that popped into their heads, chaos would quickly ensue.
 Ethanol, the psychoactive component that gets people drunk, temporarily lowers these inhibitions, which is why people often quip that drunk words are sober thoughts.